Prodesire/face-mask/README.md

 # face-mask
-Wear a face mask in the given picture.
+Wear face masks in the given picture.

 ## Install
 Install by pip: